twesterhout/lattice-symmetries/python/tutorial.md

 ### Basis
 #### Spin basis
-Let's take a look at simple examples, and at first we will not consider additional symmetries.
+Let's look at simple examples; at first we will not consider additional symmetries.

 The simplest example would be a spin basis:

 ```sh